 Reindexing does not change any of the data including the last modified date.
 This index is a searchable copy of the database and the database is the source of truth.
 In this case, some updates are not properly copied to the index.
 This happens every once in a while when the search engine has an error.

 b.
-Change anything about the viewable renditions on any documents?
+Change anything about the Viewable Renditions on any documents?

-There is no impact to the viewable renditions.
+There is no impact to the Viewable Renditions.
 Indexing is a searchable version of the text data and is a separate system from the viewable renditions.

-Vault Search Documentation: About Reindexing
+- Vault Help Documentation: About Reindexing